 This step by step tutorial will offer a technique with diagrams that should enable you to pass this part of the driving test providing it is followed as guided.
+Reference points, or ‘markers’ are a valuable aid in completing a manoeuvre successfully and as such, we off the bay parking reference points guide.

-Good quality driving schools or instructors should provide you with complete instructions, easy to understand guide and plenty of reference points to make the bay park easier for you to complete successfully.
 There are no rules to the bay parking manoeuvre as such, although during the driving test, the examiner will be looking for you to demonstrate 3 important key points.
 These are:

 - Accuracy – To successfully park in a bay within the lines and not too close to a car on either side.